 - Prices and Booking

-For eight weeks this Autumn, between Saturday 16th October 2021 and Friday 10th of December 2021, Toucanto World Schooling Global Community has secured an exciting venue on the Island of Santa Cruz, Galapagos Islands, and is inviting World Schoolers the opportunity to join us at incredibly competitive rates.
+For four weeks this Autumn, between Friday 19th November 2021 and Saturday 18th of December 2021, Toucanto World Schooling Global Community has secured an exciting venue on the Island of Santa Cruz, Galapagos Islands, and is inviting World Schoolers the opportunity to join us at incredibly competitive rates.
 The accommodation offered is self-catering rooms and suites, but with breakfasts included.
 The modern accommodation has the benefit of a dedicated swimming pool, just for our group.
 The property is conveniently located in a quiet part of Puerto Ayora, just a few minutes walk from shops and the waterfront.
-We run a two-week program of activities which we recommend, but accept bookings from one week up to eight - contact us for details of our discounts available for longer stays!
-Arrivals are on Saturdays with departures on Fridays. for those of you choosing to stay for one week, your first week's booking includes six nights in one of our family rooms or apartments with departure the following Friday.
-Guests booking for more than one week enjoy a further seven nights for the cost of six for each week booked!
+We run a two-week program of activities which we recommend, but accept bookings for either two weeks or four.
+For those of you choosing to stay for two weeks, your booking includes fourteen nights in one of our family rooms or apartments.
+Guests booking for both blocks enjoy a free extra night.
 We are expecting a high demand for places so early booking is recommended.
 There will be opportunities to participate in the group activities and organised outings.
 These include: A visit to Los Gemelos - a pair of giant collapsed magma chambers A trip to a Giant Tortoise reserve A journey underground into a Santa Cruz Lava Tunnel A visit to the world famous Charles Darwin Research Station.
 A nature walk to Tortuga bay, with snorkelling.
 A water taxi trip to German beach followed by a gentle hike to Las Grietas for swimming/snorkelling.
 Evening excursion to the port pier.
 A visit to Puerto Ayora Fish Market.
 Spanish Lessons First Aid Course Environmental Class with trip to Renewable Energy Centre During your stay, structured learning opportunities will be available to learn about the human geography of the Galapagos, and the islands drive to become 100% powered by renewable energy sources.
 This learning will involve group discussion and a field trip to the renewable energy centre in Puerto Ayora.
 Not feeling like getting out and about?
 No problem!
 Just kick back and relax around our very own community pool!
 Over the coming days we will be adding optional trips to other islands that we have negotiated at great rates, so make sure you subscribe to our mailing list for all the details!
 Please note that itinerary dates will vary due to local conditions.

 On arrival to Baltra you will be met by our friendly local representative at the airport and taken on a short bus ride to the Itabaca channel.
 Here you will board the Ferry and cross the narrow strait to Santa Cruz.
 Once on Santa Cruz, your Galapagos adventure will truly begin as you enjoy the unique landscape on your journey to the interior of the island.